 In most instances, no.

 Before opening your new checking account, make a list of all your financial transactions.
-This way, once your account is approved, you can have it up-and-running and fully functional right away.
+This way, once your account is approved, you can have it up and running and fully functional right away.

 You should make a list of:

 While dividing up your bank accounts may seem like a hassle at first, you’ll quickly realize the cost savings are more than worth the trouble.
 Whether it’s eliminating checking account fees or obtaining a higher yield or your saving balance, a tactical approach to where you keep your money goes a long way.
-With increased competition in the banking space, institutions are always looking for a way to lure new customers.
+With increased competition in the banking space, institutions are always looking to lure new customers.
 Sometimes it’s saving you money, other times it’s paying you more.
 By staying flexible, you can take advantage of these great offers when they arise.
 And best of all, there is little downside in the process.